-Even though today (February 17th) is National Cabbage Day, we aren’t focusing on the entire cabbage family.
-Nutritional studies on cabbage point to the fact that many of the nutritional properties come from the high sulfur and vitamin C content.
-At only 33 calories per cup, it is hard to go wrong with this nutritious veggie!
+It is no coincidence that we are posting an article about cabbage today because February 17th is is National Cabbage Day!
+We’ll take the chance to celebrate a cruciferous green vegetable any day of the week.
+According to several studies on cabbage, many of the nutritional properties come from the high sulfur and vitamin C content.
+At only 33 calories per cup, it’s hard to go wrong with this nutritious vegetable!

 Cabbage contains tons of vitamin K and anthocyanins, both of which help to improve concentration and brain function.
 Additionally, these nutrients help to inhibit nerve damage, slowing the development of Alzheimer’s disease and dementia.
 Eat red cabbage for a higher concentration of these nutrients.

-There have been several studies conducted on women with breast cancer that show that consuming cabbage helps to reduce breast cancer cells.
+There have been several studies conducted on women with breast cancer and whether or not cabbage can improve their condition.
+After consuming cabbage on a daily basis, the research revealed that cabbage may help reduce breast cancer cells.
 Cabbage contains lupeol, sinigrin, and sulforaphane, all of which help to inhibit tumor growth.